 The right-of-use assets are presented as a separate line in the statement of financial position.
 The right-of-use assets are initially recognized at cost which comprises of the initial measurement of the corresponding lease liability, lease payments made at or before the commencement day and any initial direct costs less any lease incentives.
 They are subsequently measured at cost less accumulated depreciation and impairment losses.
 Whenever the Company incurs an obligation for costs to dismantle and remove a leased asset, restore the site on which it is located or restore the underlying asset to the condition required by the terms and conditions of the lease, a provision is recognised and measured.
-The costs are included in the related right-of-use asset unless those costs are included in the related right-of-use asset.
+The costs are included in the related right-of-use asset, unless those costs are inclured to produce inventories.